sweattep/ancient_quotes/README.md

 >Shall I inform you upon whom the devils descend?
 They descend upon every sinful liar.
 They pass on what is heard, and most of them are liars.

 >We raise in degrees whom We will, but over every possessor of knowledge is one [more] knowing.

+>He will surely make evident the liars.

+>And those who disbelieve say to those who believe, "Follow our way, and we will carry your sins."
+But they will not carry anything of their sins.
+Indeed, they are liars.

+>they will swear to Him as they swear to you and think that they are [standing] on something.
+Unquestionably, it is they who are the liars.